acgetchell/mundus-atrox/src/journals/twenty-fifth.md

 >
 > A horrible chuckle.

  *Calmul* eventually realizes that he has the ability to build one!
-He nearly disappears into a fog of animated tools and constructs, and we can see him grasping nearby objects and we see this object manifest.
+He nearly disappears into a fog of animated tools and constructs, and we can see him grasping nearby objects as we see this object manifest.
 It’s a metal, folding contraption thing that expands and contracts and has lots of gears on it.

 We drink the potions and shrink, watching puddles of reddish-pinkish-brown slime drain away into this metal box.
 We are now 6” high; *Benjamin* and *Wulrif* work together to track *Droki*.
 After 8 hours we make some progress down these tunnels. *Benjamin* loses the trail and takes a guess as to which way we should travel. *Geral* gives *Benjamin* some inspiration and he eventually finds his way.
 We start to feel tingly after a long time of traveling.
 Then, we find ourselves in a larger area and start to see rocks orbit us.
 We realize that we are growing in size.
 We quickly get *Calmul* to open the Box of Holding so we can gain our original forms with our original mass.